HomeTechOps

 • Decide the NAS job first: backups, photos, media, or mixed storage.

-• Estimate the data size and growth before choosing bay count or drives.
+• Estimate today's data size plus 3-5 year growth before choosing bay count or drives — undersizing is the second-biggest 2026 trap.

 • Check whether important data already has an offsite copy.